Plan-T42/TwinXR-HoloCrane-Unity-Demo/README.md

 git clone https://github.com/Plan-T42/TwinXR-HoloCrane-Unity-Demo.git
 ```

-Open the proejct folder with Unity 2019.3.0f6.
+Open the proejct folder with Unity 2020.3.8f1.

-## Run the demo application
+## Run the demo application in Unity

 You are all set!

-Select the scene (either "DT_document.unity" or "NextMind.unity") from the [Project Window](https://docs.unity3d.com/Manual/UsingTheEditor.html).
+Select the scene ("Crane_DTdoc_QR-code.unity") from the [Project Window](https://docs.unity3d.com/Manual/UsingTheEditor.html).

 When you are located in the selected scene (you should find the scene name in the [Hierarchy window](https://docs.unity3d.com/Manual/UsingTheEditor.html), press play, and wait for the system to initialize.

+## Deploy the demo application to Microsoft HoloLens 2

+Follow the Microsoft documentation page ["Build and deploy to the HoloLens"](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/build-and-deploy-to-hololens)